deepesdl/deepesdl-doc/docs/design/concept.md

 or Notebook Viewer  (NBviewer) service, so that selected Project-JNBs can be elaborated into published, story-telling books.
-This service together with catalogue and visualisations tools are important bits of the DeepESDL scientific information dissemination.
+This service together with catalogue and visualisations tools are important parts of the DeepESDL scientific information dissemination.